Le Petit Hohneck via the Stolz-Ablass Waterfalls

 Description of the walk

-From the big bend on Route de la Schlucht near the cemetery in Stosswihr, take Rue d'Ampfersbach then Chemin de Saegmatt, at the bottom of the Petite Fecht valley, to the Saegmatt car park.
+From the large bend in the Route de la Schlucht near the cemetery in Stosswihr, take Rue d'Ampfersbach then Chemin de Saegmatt, at the bottom of the Petite Fecht valley, to the Saegmatt car park.

-Please note: dogs are not allowed on part of the route (see Practical Information).
+Please note: dogs are not permitted on part of the route (see Practical Information).

-(S/E) At the end of the car park, take the wide path that leads west towards the Stolz-Ablass waterfalls.
-Leave the path that climbs to the right.
-At the bend, just before a stone bridge, continue straight ahead on the forest path.
-200 metres further on, pass in front of the Abri des Cascades.
+(S/E) At the far end of the car park, take the wide path heading due west towards the Stolz-Ablass waterfalls.
+Ignore the path climbing to the right.
+At the bend, just before a stone bridge, continue straight on along the forest track.
+200m further on, pass the Abri des Cascades.

-(1) Leave the wide forest path and take the trail that leads into the forest a few metres from the shelter.
+(1) Leave the wide forest track for the path which, a few metres from the shelter, heads into the forest.
 It winds its way up alongside the waterfalls.

-At the junction with a forest track, cross the bridges on the left and then continue climbing on the right.
-Cross a footbridge (table and benches below) to reach a trail junction a few dozen metres further on.
+At the junction with a forest track, cross the bridges on the left then continue the climb to the right.
+Cross a footbridge (table and benches below) to reach a junction of paths a few dozen metres further on.

-(2) Leave the "Sentier des Mulets" marked with a blue sign (our route on the way back) and continue on the left towards the Sentier des Roches.
-A short climb leads to a bend in a wide carriage road.
-After 200 metres, this leads to the Stolz Ablass car park.
-From there, continue straight on for another 200 metres.
+(2) Leave the "Sentier des Mulets" marked with a Blue Saltire (our route back) and continue left towards the Sentier des Roches.
+A short climb leads to a bend in a wide, carriageable track.
+This leads gently uphill for 200m to the Stolz Ablass car park; from there, continue straight on for another 200m.

-(3) Leave the forest road and take the path on the right towards Trois Fours, marked with a blue triangle.
-It quickly meets a wider path, which you should take on the left until the first hairpin bend (see variant 1).
+(3) Leave the forest track and take the path on the right towards Trois Fours, marked with a Blue Triangle.
+It soon meets a wider track; take this to the left until the first hairpin bend (see Variation 1).

 Blue Triangle markings

-(4) Leave the yellow disc markings and turn right, where the climb is steeper.
-At the next hairpin bend, leave Frankenthal on your left and continue for 250 metres on the path opposite, towards Trois Fours Crêtes.
-Keep an eye out for the blue triangle markings on the trees.
+(4) Leave the Yellow Disc markings and turn right; the climb is steeper.
+At the next hairpin bend, leave the Frankenthal direction on your left and continue for 250m on the path opposite, towards Trois Fours Crêtes.
+Keep an eye out for the Blue Triangle markings on the trees.

-(5) A path (don't miss it) climbs to the left.
-A steep, winding ascent to the ridge begins.
-A few minutes later, you will cross the famous "Sentier des Roches" (GR®531marked with a blue rectangle).
-Continue the climb towards Trois Fours andGR®5.
-As you approach the fences of the Trois Fours pastures, the slope levels out, the trail heads west, passes some remnants of the Great War and, via a short aerial passage, reaches the Trois Fours hilltop.
+(5) A path (not to be missed) climbs to the left.
+A steep, winding ascent towards the ridge then begins.
+A few minutes later, you will cross the famous “Sentier des Roches” (GR®®531marked with Blue Rectangles).
+Continue the ascent towards Trois Fours andGR®®5.
+As you approach the fences of the Trois Fours pastures, the slope levels off, the path turns westwards, passes some remnants of the Great War and, via a short exposed section, reaches the Trois Fours hilltop.

-(6) Enjoy the remarkable view of the Frankenthal cirque and glacial valley dominated by the Martinswand rocks.
+(6) Enjoy the remarkable view over the cirque and the Frankenthal glacial valley, dominated by the Martinswand rocks.

-Leave the Blue Triangle trail by climbing northwards up the heath.
+Leave the Blue Triangle trail by heading north up the ridge.
 Join the path to the left at the edge of a beautiful beech forest.
-On the right in the distance, you will see the Trois Fours inn and refuge.
-Continue straight ahead until you reach the access road to the refuge.
+To the right in the distance, the Trois Fours inn and refuge; continue straight on until you reach the access road to the refuge.

-(8) Turn east onto the variant, marked with red-white-red rectangles, towards the Col de Schaefferthal on the edge of the cliff.
-Please note that this section is closed in winter conditions. (see variant 2).
+(8) Turn east onto the alternative route, marked Red Rectangle, White Rectangle, and Red Rectangle, towards the Col de Schaefferthal along the cliff edge.
+Please note: this section is closed in winter conditions. (see alternative route 2).

-The climb is fairly steep but short, and is rewarded at the summit with an exceptional 360° view on a clear day.
+The climb, which is quite steep but short, is rewarded at the summit by an exceptional 360° view on a clear day.

 (10) At the summit, there are two options:

-- descend on the eastern slope towards Gaschney (see variant 3), but the slope along the chairlift is very steep,
+- descend the eastern slope towards Gaschney (see option 3), but the slope alongside the chairlift is very steep,

-- retrace your steps (marked on the map).
+- retrace your steps (route shown on the map).

 Red Triangle markings

-(9) Turn right onto the Red Triangle trail towards Schallern.
-When you see the "Le Schallern" inn, descend to the left towards Rothried and Bloysfels.
-A short descent to the farm leads to the Blue Triangle trail (see variant 3).
+(9) Turn sharply right onto the Red Triangle trail towards Schallern.
+When you see the “Le Schallern” inn, head down to the left towards Rothried and Bloysfels.
+A short descent towards the farm leads to the Blue Triangle trail (see variant 3).

 Blue Triangle Markings